senomorf/oci-cpu-shaper/docs/08-development.md

 2. Run `make fmt` to normalize formatting with `gofmt` and `gofumpt`.
 3. Execute `make check` to run linting and race-enabled tests together (or `make lint` / `make test` individually); because linting applies auto-fixes, review `git status` afterward and stage the generated edits.
 4. Re-run `go test ./... -race` and `make lint` (or `make check`) until they pass—features and fixes must never ship while any test or lint job is failing (§11).
+5. Run `make govulncheck` to confirm the dependency graph and local packages are free of published vulnerabilities before opening a pull request (§14).
-5. Optionally execute `make build` to confirm the binary compiles successfully.
+6. Optionally execute `make build` to confirm the binary compiles successfully.

 The lint configuration enables checks such as `staticcheck`, `ineffassign`, `gofumpt`, and `goimports`, ensuring both correctness and import formatting stay consistent with CI expectations.
 These steps help keep changes consistent and maintainable across the project.